The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 Why the magical microstate of San Marino is well worth a visit.
 Plus: Everything you need to know to plan your trip.

-After a glorious week of island-hopping from Procida to Ischia and finally, to the sun-splashed Amalfi Coast, it’s time to head north.
+On our recent trip to Italy, my husband and I spent a terrific week island-hopping from Procida to Ischia and finally, to the sun-splashed Amalfi Coast before heading north to San Marino.

 Read More: The Best of the Amalfi Coast in 4 Amazingly Affordable Days